 In addition to Terri Pelton, the Child and Youth Advocate, who chairs the SLT, the committee members are:

-Peter joined the Office of the Child and Youth Advocate (OCYA) in June 2022 as the Executive Director, Child and Youth Advocacy.
+Peter joined the Office of the Child and Youth Advocate (OCYA) in June 2022.
+He is responsible for leading the office’s direct advocacy work with young people and oversees the Individual Advocacy and Legal Representation for Children and Youth programs.
 Prior to joining the OCYA, Peter spent 14 years with the Government of Alberta in various management positions focusing on Indigenous initiatives.
 He also previously worked for the federal government, the Métis Nation of Alberta, and the University of Alberta.
 Peter has a Master of Arts from Athabasca University and a Bachelor of Arts in Native Studies from the University of Alberta.
 He is committed to lifelong learning and has pursued professional development throughout his career.
 Most importantly, Peter is a husband to Lorena, and a father to three active boys/young adults.
 Peter has spent many…many hours at hockey rinks throughout the years, and volunteers with his son’s hockey teams.
 Peter is also a member of the Métis Nation of Alberta, with family ties to Letendre (Lac Ste.
 Anne Métis) and Dumont.

 Bolu has over 17 years of experience in diverse technical and management roles within the private and public sectors.
 Prior to joining the OCYA, she held the position of Director, Financial Reporting and Operations in the Ministry of Jobs, Economy and Innovation.
 She is equipped with broad enterprise, business and leadership skills, and brings to the role a solid experience in corporate strategic support.